Foundations of Impact Practitioner Programme

 The programme is set over 9 months and is made up of

-Three virtual immersion retreats
+Three in-person immersion retreats (hybrid virtual option available)

 Retreat immersion 1: A new platform for learning.